 Our Granting Approach

-We will seek to fund programs that meet a genuine, identified need and that have the potential for significant or direct community impact and benefit, as well as broader implementation.
+We seek to fund programs that meet a genuine, evidence-based need that have the potential for significant or direct community impact and benefit, as well as broader implementation.

-We will aim to support programs that focus on addressing the root causes of social or economic inequity, not just remediation.
+We aim to support programs that focus on addressing the root causes of any problem to build resilience and prevent escalation.

 Innovation & sustainability